SuperDude88/Asn2Yaml/README.md

 # Asn2Yaml
 A tool that allows you to convert the .asn file found in JAudioRes/Seqs to a more readable format and repack the yaml to .asn

-In `content\Cafe\<game region>\AudioRes\JAudioRes` there is a .asn file that seems to only be used in TWWHD (it is also in the SMS files, but seems to be unused) that stores the IDs and names for all tracks/sounds in the game.
+In `content\Cafe\<game region>\AudioRes\JAudioRes` there is a .asn file that stores the IDs and names for all tracks/sounds in the game.
 The list of sounds is also divided into named sections.
+Games developed later in the life cycle of JSystem used this to call tracks by name instead of ID.

 The extractor lists the sections in the .asn and includes the section name, first entry index, number of entries, and a list of the entries inside the section.
 Each entry has 3 values separated by commas (`,`), the first being the index in the entry list, then the name of the entry, and the ID last.
 The building process takes the names, IDs, and indexes, and writes them back to a .asn file.
 This means that renaming entries to each other will switch them and switch the tracks in the game.
 This mostly works, but seems to have some limitations with streamed vs sequenced tracks.
 Switching streamed or sequenced audio to one of the streamed effects in the .bfsar file has yet to be tested.